Name: Euclides Viloria

 DOB: September 9, 1989

-With 12.09 strikeouts per nine innings, Viloria bested the marks of nearly every prominent prospect.
+With 12.09 strikeouts per nine innings, Viloria bested the marks of nearly every prominent prospect in 2007.
 And the southpaw was the youngest of the bunch.

 While he fanned an impressive 73 in 54.1 innings at the Arizona Rookie League level, Viloria also had his share of angst – namely the walk.
 The Venezuelan native issued a free pass to 34 batters on the year, walking three batters or more in eight of his 14 starts.

 While the excitement of the strikeout was genuine, the walk totals meant runners on base and long innings.
 Instead of working to contact to pitch deep into games, Viloria was petering out by the third frame.